Zaheerabad: Jharasangam

 Due to historical and religious importance, the people from Karnataka, Maharashtra and Andhra Pradesh (Telangana areas) visit the temple and pay homage to Lord, and perform Gunda Pooja.

 It is also said that Brahma after creating the world came to the spot for meditation.
 Since the existing Bhanakara Lingam has been installed by Brahma, Pujas are being performed by Kethaki flowers (generally Kethaki flowers are not used for puja), and also the Pushkarini which is consisting of eight theerthas (Narayana, Dharna, rushi, Varuna, Soma, Rudra, Indira and Datha) the Lord is called as “Kethaki Sangameshwara.

 Transport

 RTC buses

-ZAHIRABAD - ZHB Tsrtc bus depot runs buses to various places in the state.
+ZAHIRABAD - ZHB Tgsrtc bus depot runs buses to various places in the state.
 KSRTC buses also runs from Zahirabad bus station to various parts of the states of Telangana, AP, Maharashtra and Karnataka.